radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/BSIT/2YEAR/21SEM/TWRITE21/TWRITE21PRELIM3.md

 >- Is my reader analytical, quiet, or outgoing?
 >- Does my reader prefer having details or seeing the big picture?

-**TO DO:**
-- Look through the comic section of the Sunday newspaper.
-Which comic strips appeal to which audiences?
-How do you know?
-For each comic strip, list the target audience and features that help you identify the audience
-- Write your assignment in a short bond paper.